 Any independent healthcare provider (IHP) who signs up to provide services under the NHS Standard Contract will be subject to either service condition (SC) 24.1 or SC 24.2 in relation to counter fraud work.

 IHPs will be subject to SC 24.2 if both the following conditions apply:

 - they receive over £10 million of NHS income each year under the NHS Standard Contract

-SC 24.2 mandates organisations to comply with our standards.
+SC 24.2 mandates organisations to comply with NHS requirements.
 This can include voluntary organisations and charities.

-SC 24.1 relates to any other IHP and means they do not have to comply with NHS CFA counter fraud standards, but must pay due regard to them.
+SC 24.1 relates to any other IHP and means they do not have to comply with NHS requirements, but must pay due regard to them.
 This mainly applies to IHPs who do not have sufficient NHS-derived income to require a Monitor licence.
 However, a small number of Monitor licence holders will also fall into this category.

 The relevant question here is whether or not the IHP receives NHS income of over £10 million each year under the NHS Standard Contract.